How to Add Persistent Storage to Flowise AI Agents

 - Intelligence: The storage layer should auto-index content for RAG.

 - Collaboration: Humans should be able to see what the agent created.
 Fastio fixes this with a cloud storage file system made for AI agents.
-Unlike raw object storage (S3), Fastio provides a file system API, built-in RAG (Intelligence Mode), and a visual interface for humans.
+Unlike raw object storage (S3), Fastio provides a file system API, built-in RAG through Ripley, and a visual interface for humans.
 Cloud storage architecture matters more than most people realize.
 Sync-based platforms require local copies of every file, consuming disk space and creating version conflicts.
 Cloud-native platforms stream files on demand, so your team accesses what they need without downloading entire folder trees.

 3 Ways to Store Files in Flowise